ST DV 100 COLLEGE ORIENTATION 1.0 Unit

 Student Development 100 is an introductory college orientation course for newly enrolled and matriculated students.
-The course covers the following topics: college academic regulations, four-year schools’ requirements for transfer, AA degree requirements, Certifi cate programs’ requirements, college services and specialized student support services.
-At the conclusion of the course, the student is able to produce a Student Educational Plan.
-Note: This course is offered only as Pass/No Pass.
-Lecture .25-1 hour.
+The course covers the following topics: college academic regulations; four-year schools’ requirements for transfer; A.A. degree requirements; certificate program requirements; college services and specialized student support services.
+At the conclusion of the course, the student prepares a Student Educational Plan.
+Note: This course is offered as Pass/No Pass only.
+Lecture 1 hour.
 Recommended preparation: Eligibility for ENGL 187 or ESL 123.
-Note: May be taken 2 times for credit.

 ST DV 101 FRESHMAN SEMINAR 1.0 Unit

 Student Development 101 is dedicated to ensuring students’ college success and motivating their journey toward lifelong learning.
 Students develop their own plan for personal, academic, and career success through self-evaluation, application of specific techniques, and classroom activities.
 Topics include effective study strategies, short and long-term goals, time management, and campus resources.

 This course is about making choices, especially those about setting and meeting personal, academic, and career goals.
 Note: This course is offered as Pass/No Pass only.
 Lecture 1 hour.
 Prerequisite: None.
 Transfer Credit: CSU

 ST DV 103 COLLEGE ORIENTATION FOR INTERNATIONAL STUDENTS 1.0 Unit